modelica/ModelicaSpecification/RationaleMCP/0021/Readme.md

 ## Rationale

-In many applications it is desirable to be able to compute total properties of the model, or automatically check requirements on all instances; such types of examples are discussed in the paper (Elmqvist et al., 2015).
+In many applications it is desirable to be able to compute total properties of the model, or automatically check requirements on all instances; such types of examples are discussed in the paper [Elmqvist et al., 2015](#elmqvist-et-al-2015).

 The goal is that this should be:
 * General